Facebook thinks saying ‘all men are trash’ is hate speech — it’s not

 Every time Facebook’s representatives gave an example of what was allowed or not allowed, Avery had proof of the opposite happening on the platform to challenge them with.

-“At the time of the conference they claimed to use my website as a helpful tool to check what they were doing wrong or needed to do better on and fix their moderation mistakes.”
+“At the time of the conference, they claimed to use my website as a helpful tool to check what they were doing wrong, needed to do better on, and fix their moderation mistakes.”

 “Facebook published their newly written community standards earlier this year and they have automated removing any post that contains ‘men are scum/trash/worst/etc.’ The fastest a post has been removed is within three minutes and most get removed within 24 hours,” Avery added.

-Statements like “men are trash” or “ugh, white people” are not hate speech, since reverse racism or sexism isn’t the same.
-To put it plainly, “men are trash” doesn’t equally match with sexist attacks against women, because men don’t face the systemic oppression that makes sexist slurs so toxic.
+Statements like “men are trash” or “ugh, white people” are not hate speech, since reverse racism or sexism doesn’t exist.
+To put it plainly, “men are trash” doesn’t equally match sexist attacks against women because men don’t face the systemic oppression that makes sexist slurs so toxic.